Joint Cooperative and Non-Cooperative Localization in WSNs with Distributed Scaled Proximal ADMM Algorithms: Problem Formulation

-The objective of this study is to estimate the positions of both the unknown sensors and the target based on the given measurement model.
+The objective of this study is to estimate the positions of both the unknown sensors and the multiple targets based on the given measurement model.
 Using the notation defined above, the maximum likelihood estimator can be obtained by solving the following non-convex constrained optimization problem:

-where
+where $\forall i \in \mathcal{N},$

-We observe that when all the sensors are anchors, i.e.,$ \mathcal{A} = \mathcal{N}$, the joint localization problem \eqref{yuanwenti} reduces to a non-cooperative localization task, where only the target position remains to be estimated.
+We note that when $\mathcal{M} = \emptyset$, the problem reduces to the classic cooperative sensor network localization problem; and when $\mathcal{A} = \mathcal{N}$, problem \eqref{yuanwenti} becomes a pure non-cooperative localization task, where only the targets’ positions need to be estimated.

+\begin{Remark} Unlike conventional cooperative localization where all nodes are cooperative, our framework distinguishes between active sensors (cooperative) and passive targets (non-cooperative).
+While sensors refine their own positions through inter-node communication and range updates, targets lack both the sensing and communication capabilities to participate in the network.
+Consequently, a target's position is not self-determined but is jointly estimated by its observing sensors.
+This necessitates a decoupled formulation where target localization relies on consensus constraints across multiple sensors (see Section \ref{pr} for detailed discussion).
+Beyond the standard spatial coupling via pairwise measurements $\|\mathbf{x}_i - \mathbf{x}_j\|$, any sensors $i$ and $j$ observing a common target $k \in (\mathcal{M}_i \cap \mathcal{M}_j)$ become implicitly coupled through the shared target variable $\mathbf{y}_k$.
+This multi-path architecture enables sensors to pool mutual geometric information, yet it intensifies the coupling relationships, posing challenges for distributed parallel processing. \end{Remark}